brainstormforce/ultimate-addons-for-beaver-builder-lite/readme.txt

 <strong>Ultimate Addons Pro Features</strong>
 <ul>
  	<li>All the above-mentioned modules included in a pack of highly performing and creative 30+ modules that make building websites both, easy and fun.</li>
  	<li>200+ well-designed, conversion oriented, responsive and beautiful section and page templates created with your requirements in mind.
-All these are loaded in a Template Cloud that.</li>
+All these are loaded in a Template Cloud.</li>
  	<li>Easy enable and disable options for modules; to reduce unnecessary server requests.</li>
  	<li>Live Preview options while you are still editing a page.</li>
  	<li>White Label Branding</li>